steevanb/php-collection/README.md

 ## Methods to modify keys and values

-All methods below will directly apply modifications, it will not return a new TypedArray with modifications applied like some PHP functions do.
+All methods below will directly apply modifications, it will not return a new Collection with modifications applied like some PHP functions do.

 | Method | PHP associated function | Description |
 | --- | --- | --- |